aniruddhgutta/dots/README.md

 - sets wallpaper to the one provided in repo - [wallpaper](./extras/wall.png)

 ### Clone and compile programs
-- clones and compiles all the programs i use (duh)
+- clones and compiles all the programs i use

 ### Final
 - changes shell to zsh
-- runs grub-mkconfig
+- runs grub-mkconfig (if using grub)

 ### ARCHIVED (disabled) - compile wlroots and dulcepan
 - compiles wlroots in the proper directory